Will Trump Democrats In Wisconsin Swing Back To Their Party?

 Democrat Michelle Frankard of Wisconsin voted for President Trump, and she's hoping she won't regret it.

 At the Garden of Eatin', a bustling diner in picturesque Galesville, Frankard is having breakfast with her adopted father, Ken Horton.
-A dozen shiny electric guitars line the walls, and above each a black-and-white framed poster with the likes of Johnny Cash and Janis Joplin.
+A dozen shiny electric guitars line the walls, each next to a black-and-white framed poster with the likes of Johnny Cash and Janis Joplin.
 The deep-seated booths host a variety of regulars and those just passing through.

 Frankard, a 53-year-old mother of two, voted twice for Obama before choosing Trump during last year's election.
 She says Obama lost her vote because of big spending.
 Trump won it with his talk of law and order and the promise of bringing more jobs.